samschirmer/katelin-blog/README.md

 Uses Devise for admin authentication.

+Todo:
-Todo: add tagging for posts and recaptcha for commenters.
+- add tagging for posts and recaptcha for commenters
+- add pagination
+- add monthly archive